RafaelReyesCarmona/SteinhartHart/README.md

 [Thermistor](https://en.wikipedia.org/wiki/Thermistor?wprov=sfla1) is the principal element of temperature sensor.

 [Look here](https://en.wikipedia.org/wiki/Steinhart–Hart_equation?wprov=sfla1) for more information about Steinhart-Hart ecuations.

+See this page for info about [NTC Thermistors Steinhart and Hart Equation](https://www.ametherm.com/thermistor/ntc-thermistors-steinhart-and-hart-equation)

 You can learn more about [temperature coefficient here](https://en.wikipedia.org/wiki/Temperature_coefficient?wprov=sfla1).